It is a sin to observe other teachers’ lessons simply to tell them how to teach, according to one of education’s most influential researchers.

 Professor Hattie was addressing hundreds of headteachers and academics at a conference in London today held to discuss his seminal work, Visible Learning.

 During his keynote address, Professor Hattie insisted that, rather than telling one another how to teach, teachers needed to listen to each other.
-Just as students flourish in a culture where they are allowed to learn through mistakes, so do teachers.
+Just as pupils flourish in a culture where they are allowed to learn through mistakes, so do teachers.

 “Foster that interdependence between staff, so it’s OK to say, ‘I’m struggling with these kids – can you help me?’”
 Professor Hattie said.
 “But I see staff sitting at the same table in the staffroom, working alone.